Tree Conservation and Tree Preservation Orders

 Any enquiries concerning trees that are in conservation areas or have a preservation order on them should be directed to Planning (Development Management).

-See also the gov.uk website for a wealth of information and advice on trees, tree preservation orders (TPOs) and hedges - also contains legal advice and what you can and can't do with trees and hedges:
+The GOV.UK website also contains a wealth of information and advice on trees, tree preservation orders (TPOs) and hedges - and also includes legal advice and what you can and can't do with trees and hedges:

 If you need to carry out works to trees you may need to fill out the: